Nursery and landscape licensing

 Once licensed, if your address or contact information changes, request a change of information .

-List of licensed landscape architects as of May 2023
+List of licensed landscape architects in Louisiana as of September 2024

 Licenses and permits